rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 Avg Pct of Break Points Converted |36.4% | 37.3% | Right | No
 Avg Pct Return Games Won | 16.1% | 16.8 | Right | No
 Avg Pct Matches Won |25.7% | 27.6% | Right | No

+I also performed a Two-Sample t-Test on each of the above statistics to see if the differences in any were significant at the \\( \alpha = 0.05 \\) significance level.
+The only statistic that was significant was the average percentage of points won off the first serve, with a p-value of 0.02948.
+This p-value was not terribly low,